Of all the reasons cited for medication and prescription errors, illegible prescriptions seem to be a poor excuse for pharmacy errors.

-Whether it is the intended dosage or the intended medication itself, it is very easy for pharmacists to mistranslate illegible handwriting when filling a prescription and the easiest way to remedy this issue is to simply contact the doctor and obtain verbal confirmation of the prescription.
+Whether it is the intended dosage or the medication itself, pharmacists often mistranslate illegible handwriting when filling a prescription, and the easiest way to remedy this issue is to contact the doctor and obtain verbal confirmation of the prescription.

-The temptation to simply proceed after making an educated guess is very strong and it makes the pharmacist and his or her employer liable if the patient is injured due to dosing or medication errors.
+The temptation to proceed after making an educated guess is powerful.
+It makes the pharmacist and his or her employer liable if the patient is injured due to dosing or pharmacy errors.

 In addition to eliminating illegible handwriting as a factor, these apps allow pharmacists to obtain lists of generic equivalents and alternatives which will help keep patient costs down so that they can afford their treatment.

 The Prevalence and Danger of Medication Errors

-The pharmacist is often the last line of defense for patients who are treating themselves at home and this is why it is extremely important that pharmacies never cut corners or make guesses when distributing patients’ medications that could lead to pharmacy errors.
+The pharmacist is often the last line of defense for patients who are treating themselves at home, and this is why it is imperative that pharmacies never cut corners or make guesses when distributing patients’ medications that could lead to pharmacy errors.

-If you have been injured because you were provided the wrong medications by your pharmacy or your doctor’s prescription was illegible or poorly communicated to your pharmacy, you may be entitled to receive compensation for the cost of your medical treatment, out of pocket expenses, pain and suffering, lost wages and more.
+If you have been injured because you were provided the wrong medications by your pharmacy or your doctor’s prescription was illegible or poorly communicated to your pharmacy, you may be entitled to receive compensation for the cost of your medical treatment, out-of-pocket expenses, pain, and suffering, lost wages and more.

-Contact us today to speak with one of our attorneys and we will explain the legal process, answer any questions that you have and help you determine whether it is in your interest to file a lawsuit against your pharmacy or doctor in order to recover the damages you are entitled to.
+Contact us today to speak with one of our attorneys, and we will explain the legal process, answer any questions you have and help you determine whether it is in your interest to file a lawsuit against your pharmacy or doctor to recover the damages you are entitled to.